Ecclesiastes and the Second Naiveté

 Let’s be honest: Ecclesiastes is a bit of a strange book at first glance.

-It doesn’t sound like a sermon or a letter, like the prophets and Proverbs.
-It sounds like a man thinking out loud at two o’clock in the morning, wrestling with life’s unfairness and futility, pacing the floor, muttering questions he knows don’t have easy answers.
+It reads like the Bible, but not like any story or letter we’re familiar with.
+Nothing like the prophets and Proverbs.
+It sounds more like a man thinking out loud at two o’clock in the morning, pacing the floor, wrestling with life’s unfairness and futility, muttering questions he knows don’t have easy answers.

 “Vanity of vanities,” the Preacher sighs.
 “What does man gain by all the toil at which he toils under the sun?”
 (Eccl 1:2–3).

-It refuses to gloss over the ugliness of life “under the sun.”
+Ecclesiastes refuses to gloss over the ugliness and injustice of life “under the sun.”
 And that’s exactly why we need to pick it up and read.

 We live in an age addicted to easy answers.
-There’s always a new life-hack by a new self-help influencer promising you a better you in a 15 second TikTok.
-Open your phone and you’ll find a thousand shortcuts to meaning, all promising a shortcut to happiness if you’ll just hit that like button, smash subscribe, and pay $11.99 a month for the insiders.
+There’s always a new life-hack by another self-help influencer promising you a better you after a 15 second TikTok.
+Open your phone and you’ll find a thousand shortcuts to meaning, all promising microwaved happiness if you’ll just hit that like button, smash subscribe, and pay $11.99 a month for the insiders.

 This is a book obsessed with life “under the sun.”
 That phrase echoes like a bell through its chapters, some thirty times or more.
 “Under the sun” is where you and I live.
 It’s the world as it appears, limited, decaying, filled with moments of joy that always slip through your fingers.